GMNetto/Filter/README.md

 where, each individual object `0.txt`, `1.xt` is gotten following the KITTI GT (bounding boxes and position). `groundless.txt` is the entire point cloud with the groud removed.

-The next stop is to generate the transformation matrix for each onject.
+The next step is to generate the transformation matrix for each onject.
 This can be done by calling:

 ```
 python3 python/evaluate_rigid.py --mode=<tech name>